softchoice-corp/DevOpsBootcamp/docs/lab_3.md

 ## Unit Testing

-We have deployed our application successfully due to no unit test errors.
-We will not introduce an error into the application.
+We have deployed our application successfully due to the defined unit tests passing successfully.
+We will now intentionally introduce an error into the application.

 1. Navigate to **Code**, open the `lab_3/app/` directory and open the `index.js` file.